saymrwulf/zipline/notes.md

-2021-01-24T03:57:00 - Late-night bugfix on financial RL environment (zipline) 2021-01-24T02:38:00 - Late-night bugfix on financial RL environment (zipline) 2021-01-24T21:22:00 - Implementing approach from a new paper read last night (zipline)
+2021-01-24T03:57:00 - Late-night bugfix on financial RL environment (zipline) 2021-01-24T02:38:00 - Late-night bugfix on financial RL environment (zipline) 2021-01-24T21:22:00 - Implementing approach from a new paper read last night (zipline) 2021-01-24T03:44:00 - Implementing approach from a new paper read last night (zipline)